What is the Average Carbon Footprint of an American?

 It also depends on which meats you cut down on, as some animal products are more greenhouse-gas intensive than others.
 Red meat is about 150% more GHG-intensive than fish or chicken, so if you feel that you really don’t want to give up your animal protein, it is possible to choose wisely so that you reduce your footprint as much as possible.

-What are 5 ways to reduce your carbon footprint?
+What are 5 ways to help reduce your carbon footprint?

 It’s easy to become overwhelmed by the severity of the situation, but there are lots of simple and easy changes we can put into effect, starting from today:

-- Switch to a clean energy company that works with green and renewable energy.
-Working with companies that use hydro, solar power or, more notably, wind energy is an effective way of reducing your carbon footprint.
+- Switch to a clean energy company.
+Working with companies that use hydro, solar power or, more notably, wind energy is an effective way of helping to reduce your carbon footprint.
 You have to make the decision to do this – you can’t wait for your energy supplier to do this for you.
-Fortunately, it’s easy and fast, so click here to start making the switch to renewable energy today.
+Fortunately, it’s easy and fast, so click here to make the switch to clean energy today.

 - Eat low on the food chain.
 This has been touched upon earlier, but it’s worth considering if you are concerned about your carbon footprint.
 Every day that you forgo meat and dairy, you are reducing your carbon footprint by 8 pounds, that’s an impressive 2,920 pounds a year.

 - Don’t buy fast fashion.
 This only seems to have come to the forefront of our conversations recently, but it’s hardly a new problem.
-Poorly made pieces of clothing that are made quickly are usually disposed of quickly, too.
+Clothing made poorly and quickly is usually disposed of quickly, too.
 These items of clothing fill up landfills, decompose and produce methane.
-There’s also the transport of this clothing to consider; most cheap clothes retailers have factories in countries like China, India and Bangladesh, which requires significant burning of fossil fuels to ship to the US.
+There’s also the transport of this clothing to consider; most fast fashion retailers have factories in countries like China, India, and Bangladesh, which requires significant burning of fossil fuels to ship to the US.

-- Reduce your intake of single-use plastic.
+- Avoid single-use plastic.
 This includes things like plastic cutlery, cosmetics packaging, plastic shopping bags, plastic drinking bottles, coffee cups and the packaging around fresh food produce.
-By bringing your own reusable bags shopping, buying loose fruit and vegetables and drinking from a flask instead of buying a new bottle of water every time, you will create notable changes in the way you consume plastic.
+By bringing your own reusable bags shopping, buying loose fruit and vegetables and drinking from a reusable water bottle instead of buying a new bottle of water every time, you will create notable changes in the way you consume plastic.
 These are all small and achievable changes, but they can really help to make an impact- plus, if everyone made small changes like these, think of the difference that could be made.

 - Drive less.
 If you can, consider cycling or walking to places where you would usually drive.
 Not only will this be an investment into your own health, but it will also save you money in the long run, reduce your use of cars and public transport, and help you stay healthy, which will save a lot on anguish and medical bills in later life!